 Warburg, like Pauling, also belonged to the rarified field of 20th century scientists who had garnered two Nobel Prizes.
 (Actually, Warburg earned his first in 1931; and then a second, which he was prevented from collecting in Stockholm, due to German policies at the time.
 Warburg's stature in the German scientific community did not prevent him from paying for his Jewish heritage.)
 Warburg was also outspoken concerning the role of money and politics in "inhibiting" the goal of eradicating cancer.
 Warburg's emphasis on prevention was later studied by James Sheridan, who ended up developing the Protocel product.
 Though Warburg used language that was less caustic than Pauling -- a feature largely attributable to their very different personalities -- the point made by both was unmistakeable.
 "Prophets of agnosticism" demonstrates in three simple words Warburg's insight into the degree to which the mechanistic paradigm has infected the soul of medicine -- cleaving it from its humanity.
 It also shows that although he may not have articulated the movement along the "Exosomatic Axis" (covered in a later chapter), he clearly understood that taking a direction away from simple, natural, scientifically well-founded principles of health care, towards more complex, high profit, high entropy systems was misguided.
-By "agnosticism," he also inferred that we have the knowledge to prevent and cure cancer, we simply don't want to know the truth -- if only because the truth interferes with certain money-making, policy-influencing agendas.
+By "agnosticism," he also implied that we have the knowledge to prevent and cure cancer, we simply don't want to know the truth -- if only because the truth interferes with certain money-making, policy-influencing agendas.

 Dr. Russell Jordan was instrumental in creating Vipont Pharmaceutical, as a result of what he learned from Howard McCreary.
 (Russell Jordan is the "friend" who is anonymously disclosed in Clark Bigham's Contemporary History of the Escharotic Black Salve).
 The initial section on the history of escharotics demonstrates a lack of knowledge about the true history and antiquity behind escharotics.
-We get to that in Chapter 2.
+I get to that in Chapter 2.
 But the section on Vipont Pharmaceutical is quite enlightening.
-Alpha did a similar story it the first edition of its Ashwin monthly publication, and more extensively, in a December, 2001 piece.
+Alpha did a similar story in the first edition of its Ashwin monthly publication, and more extensively, in a December, 2001 piece.

 The suppression of escharotics for nearly 150 years by the orthodox medical community is, in the opinion of the author, one of the most scandalous episodes in the history of medicine.
 No other event so glaringly demonstrates the corruption of the system and the supremacy of money, power, politics, and market share over science, humanity, or any semblance of decency, morality or ethics.